-Linux handles resources efficiently, which is one of the many reasons why your blog is probably powered by it.
+Linux handles resources efficiently, one of the many reasons your blog is probably powered by it.

 Servers need software to operate.
-I wrote the importance of Linux as a common feature on your web hosting.
+I wrote the importance of Linux as a standard feature on your web hosting.
 You install Apache on Linux.
-Apache is being used by 35.1% of the websites whose server we know.
+Apache is used by 35.1% of the websites whose servers we know.

 What is Apache?
 It’s an HTTP server, which is open source and free and delivers content through the internet.
 After development, it became the most popular HTTP client on the internet.

 What is a database server?
-They are used to manage, and store databases stored on the server, providing access to data for authorized users.
+They are used to manage and store databases stored on the server, providing access to data for authorized users.
 A database server maintains the data in a central location.
 This central location can be backed up regularly.
-It allows applications and users to access the data throughout the network.
+In addition, it allows applications and users to access the data throughout the network.

-If you use a blog, or even something as simple as a photo gallery or shopping lists, maybe the records in a corporate database.
-You may need it to create, read, update, or delete data stored in a database management system, such as the MySQL server.
+If you use a blog or even something as simple as a photo gallery or shopping list, maybe the records in a corporate database.
+You may need it to create, read, update, or delete data stored in a database management system like MySQL server.

-PHP is a programming language, which is a set of instructions, commands, and another syntax you use to make a software program.
-Programmers use high-level languages, which can be compiled into low-level languages, which gets recognized by computer hardware.
+PHP is a programming language, a set of instructions, commands, and syntax you use to make a software program.
+Programmers use high-level languages, which can be compiled into low-level languages, which get recognized by computer hardware.

 PHP means hypertext preprocessor.
 WordPress is programmed using PHP.
 This language has many benefits if you want to dive into code soon.
 It’s simple and easy to learn.
 It’s cataloged as one of the easiest scripting languages.

-If you want to create themes or plugins, PHP is the way to go.
-Its performance is efficient, gives you a lot of control and it’s easy to integrate.
+PHP is the way to go if you want to create themes or plugins.
+Its performance is efficient, gives you much control, and is easy to integrate.

 5. Disk Space

-As you blog, you’ll realize your content in the form of text, images, audio, or video, takes up space.
+As you blog, you’ll realize your text, images, audio, or video content takes up space.
 Just as your files take up space on your personal computer or laptop, you use space on a web server where you host your files.

 Disk space is a critical component related to your hosting plan.
 It’s also known as web space or storage.
 This is where you store not only content but also code and databases connected to your website.

-At first, you may not need as much space, but as time goes by you might want to check your available capacity.
+At first, you may not need as much space, but as time passes, you might want to check your available capacity.

 6. Email Management

-I cannot stress how important email management is, especially for someone getting started in the online world with a blog.
-It’s not recommended to host your email server on your own unless you have a strong reason to do so.
+I cannot stress how vital email management is, especially for someone getting started in the online world with a blog.
+Hosting your email server independently is not recommended unless you have a solid reason.
 The time it takes to provide maintenance could be used for other purposes, such as creating content.

-Having your domain in your Email provides you with a professional image.
-Most providers let you create more than one email per domain.
+Having your domain in your email provides you with a professional image.
+In addition, most providers let you create more than one email per domain.
 This is critical when you have separate emails for different functions, even if you’re a one-man operation.

 What is a backup?
-In information technology (IT) a data backup is a copy of computer information stored elsewhere.
-Its purpose is restoring the original data in case of a data loss event.
-If your web hosting provider gives you this feature, they may be saving you not only money but headaches down the road.
+In information technology (IT), a data backup is a copy of computer information stored elsewhere.
+Its purpose is to restore the original data in case of a data loss event.
+If your web hosting provider gives you this feature, they may save you money and headaches down the road.

 You’ll find that a third-party solution can be relatively expensive, and it can take technical resources.
-By having an automated solution, you don’t need to add an extra layer of complexity to your website.
+However, you don’t need to add an extra layer of complexity to your website by having an automated solution.
 Also, if you need a backup, it’s relatively easier to create a recovery for your data.

 8. CPU resources and bandwidth

 You will find that resources appear in many forms.
 How your hosting provider handles CPU resources may indicate how responsive your website will be.
-Some providers will monitor how many resources your accounts are taking, and some others will monitor each site separately.
+Some providers will monitor how many resources your accounts take, and others will monitor each site separately.

-Bandwidth is the volume of information you can send over one connection in a specific amount of time.
+Bandwidth is the volume of information you can send over one connection at a specific time.
 If you are not hosting large video or image files, you can do well with a few GB of bandwidth per month.
-It’s recommended to choose a hosting plan in accord with your needs.
-This way you’ll be making sure your users will have a top-notch experience.
+It’s recommended to choose a hosting plan for your needs.
+This way, you’ll ensure your users have a top-notch experience.

 I have explored some of the most Common Web Hosting Features.
-I began by explaining why Linux is a basic building block of your hosting infrastructure.
-Quality software is crucial, which is why I explored the importance of the Apache webserver.
+I began by explaining why Linux is a fundamental building block of your hosting infrastructure.
+Quality software is crucial, so I explored the Apache webserver.
 Most online applications need a database, such as MySQL.
-Programs are written in a programming language, such as PHP.
+Finally, programs are written in a programming language, such as PHP.